 Croque Madame (5/5 NOMs)

 Croque Madame combines two of our favorite things: breakfast and sandwiches.
 At Little Beast, these combine to create a perfect brunch dish.
-This is a must-order dish for cheese lovers, as it comes with a great combination of Gruyere and bechamel sauce, which is the same white sauce that we loved from the breakfast pizza.
+This is a must-order dish for cheese lovers, as it comes with a great combination of Gruyere and bechamel sauce, the same white sauce we loved from the breakfast pizza.
 Multiple layers of ham and turkey are combined with cheesy goodness and a perfectly runny yolk.
 Now that’s how you make an utterly delicious brunch dish.
 Oh, and the home fries were absolutely on point.
 For brunch, the $15 price (including an extra $1 to make it “madame”) is pretty reasonable for such a tasty meal.

 Fried Chicken Sandwich (4/5 NOMs)

 Nothing says the “perfect addition” to brunch drinkies like a Fried Chicken Sandwich at Little Beast.
 This one-dish pack’s so many nomnom things into one bite!
 Fried chicken thigh, bacon, a thick piece of melted cheddar, and spicy slaw, all topped with a perfectly runny egg.
 It’s good that we are no strangers to eating huge items, or we would need to unhinge our jaws for this big boy!

 Bloody Marry (4/5 NOMs)

 There is no such thing as brunch without a little alcohol, especially your standard Bloody Maries and mimosas.
 A breakfast drink like this hits the spot just right.
 Like all the dishes, these drinks looked great, and we couldn’t wait to get drunk on them.